 - Do not place cots near dangling cords such as blind cords which can cause a risk of choking.
 Make sure that blinds and curtains do not have cords, or cords are short or always out of reach.
 Have a look at the topic 'Safety - blinds and curtains'.

 - Do not use bunk beds if there is a toddler or child (under 9 years) in the home.
 Children love to climb and may fall off the top bunk during play.
-Have a look at the topic 'Bunk beds'.
+Have a look at the information from Product Safety Australia 'Bunk bed safety'

 - Do not use hot water bottles or electric blankets in a child’s cot or bed.